splunk/observability-workshop/content/en/other/oncall/_index.md

 To then login to your instance click on the **Open** button as shown above.

-If this is the first time connecting to your EC2 instance, you will be presented with a security dialog, please click **Yes**.
+If this is the first time connecting to your EC2 instance, you will be presented with a security dialogue, please click **Yes**.

 ![putty-3](images/putty-security.png)